denisaripiceanu1/denisaripiceanu1/README.md

 🌍 I'm based in Toulouse <br>
 ✉️ You can reach me at ripiceanudenisa@yahoo.com <br>
 🚀 As a first-year engineering student in Digital Sciences - IT and Networks at INP-ENSEEIHT and an apprentice Data Analyst at Airbus, I'm passionate about technological innovation and solving complex problems.
+Before joining this course, I did a DUT in IT and here you can see some of the projects I've worked on.

 ## 💻 Tech Stack